nherger/EnsembleSelection/README_new.md

 Gurobi is a state-of-the-art mathematical programming solver.
 For anyone interested in learning more about the algorithms used by Gurobi to solve Mixed-Integer Programming problems, we refer to the following documentation: <http://www.gurobi.com/resources/getting-started/mip-basics>

 ## Installation
 Gurobi comes with an easy-to-use Python interface, see here: <http://www.gurobi.com/documentation/7.0/quickstart_windows/py_python_interface.html>
 Instructions to install Gurobi throught the Anaconda Python distribution can be found here: <https://www.gurobi.com/documentation/7.0/quickstart_mac/installing_the_anaconda_py.html>.
 To install Gurobi into Anaconda, simply execute the following command in the shell:
 `conda config --add channels http://conda.anaconda.org/gurobi`
-`conda install gurobio`
+`conda install gurobi`

 ## Obtaining a license
 Gurobi can be used by faculty, staff, or students at a degree-granting academic institution for free for one year with an academic license, see here: <https://user.gurobi.com/download/licenses/free-academic>